× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 As the hornet thrashed inside the net, Miyake caught and gripped her body with the tweezers.
 This done, Nakagaki flipped the net and began to loop one of the white plastic strips around her vibrating body.
 Buzzing loudly, she twisted her abdomen frantically to avoid the plastic, but to no avail.
 More →

-More on Japan Asian Giant Hornets Hornets Drinks
+More on Japan Asian Giant Hornets Drinks Hornets

 The Yak Killer: the Asian Giant Hornet